peterpme/expo-docs/versions/unversioned/guides/building-standalone-apps.md

 ## 5.5 - Uploading your iOS IPA to TestFlight

-- Once your IPA is ready, copy and paste the link in your browser to download it.
-From here, you will need to use Application Loader or Xcode to upload your build.
+- Once your IPA is ready and you've downloaded the file locally, you are ready to upload your app to TestFlight.
+Within TestFlight, click the plus icon and create a New App.
+Make sure your `bundleIdentifier` matches what you've placed in `exp.json`.

+> **Note:** You will not see your build here just yet!
+You will need to use Xcode or AppLoader to upload your IPA first.
+Once you do that, you can check the status of your build under `Activity`.
+Processing an app can take 10-15 minutes before it shows up under available builds.

 ## 6. Submit it to the appropriate store